Financial literacy

 10. Myth: The USD, two-dollar bill is a rare collector’s item.

 Truth: Even though the $2 bill was discontinued in 1966 it was reintroduced 10 years later as part of the U.S. Bicentennial celebration.
-There are still millions of them in circulation and the gift shop at Thomas Jefferson’s home in Monticello gives them out as a change to encourage their circulation.
+There are still millions of them in circulation and the gift shop at Thomas Jefferson’s home in Monticello gives them out as change to encourage their circulation.
 Maybe surprisingly, they are still worth…$2.

 11. Myth: Most bills printed in the USA are used by Americans.

 Truth: While Americans use money each day, they use less and less cash.
 As a result, over 66% of US cash is held overseas where banking in USD is not as accessible.
-Also, the US Federal Reserve estimates that 95% of the money that is printed each ends up going overseas.
+Also, the US Federal Reserve estimates that 95% of the money that is printed each year ends up going overseas.

 12. Myth: Money can’t buy happiness and money is the source of happiness.